LilyTruong2291/COVID19-in-NYC/README.md

 ![Confirmed Cases per 100,000 (updated Jun 23, 2020)](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/images/map1.PNG)

 The darker the red shade is the higher the number.
 Queens, followed by Bronx appear to get hit the hardest by the virus.
-In addition, the map illustrates that some affluent areas in Manhattan have high number of confirmed cases.
+Interestingly, the map illustrates that some affluent areas in Manhattan have high number of confirmed cases.

 ![Persons living below porverty per 100,000 (updated Jun 23, 2020)](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/images/map3.PNG)